-Today I sit here as a proud business owner and a proud father.
-Since my divorce, I have remarried to the love of my life, Sarah Gilbreath, who now the CEO of the law firm.
+Today I sit here as a proud business owner, husband and a proud father.
+Since my divorce, I have remarried the love of my life, Sarah Gilbreath, who is now the CEO of the law firm.
 Sarah is my best friend, partner, and the most beautiful and amazing woman I've ever met in my life.
 I look at her and my children every day, wondering how I got so lucky.
-Just a few years ago, Sarah gave birth to my second child, Harper, and again in 2020, we were blessed with another child, Walker.
-Walker, Harper, and Parker are the love of my life.
+Since getting married, Sarah gave birth to my second child, Harper, and again in 2020, we were blessed with another child, Walker.
+Walker, Harper, and Parker are the loves of my life.
 Everything Sarah and I do, we do for them, just like my parents did for me.
 Sarah and I could not be prouder of our children.
 We could not be prouder of our family.
 We could not be prouder of our law firm.
 We could not be prouder to work with Brian, the best lawyer and business partner I’ve ever known.

 I have been Board Certified in Family Law by the Texas Board of Legal Specialization since 2015.
-I am rated 10.0 Superb by Avvo.com and have hundreds of five-star reviews across Google and Avvo.
-I have been selected as a Rising Star by Texas SuperLawyers every year since 2017, and in 2020 I was named one of the Top 100 Up and Coming by SuperLawyers.
+I am rated 10.0 Superb by Avvo.com and have hundreds of five-star reviews across Google and AVVO.
+I have been selected as a Rising Star by Texas SuperLawyers every year since 2017, and in 2020 and 2021 I have been named one of the Top 100 Up and Coming by SuperLawyers.
 I am frequently asked to serve as a guest speaker on various family law and litigation matters, focusing on trial work and jury trials.
 I try more cases each year to judges, arbitrators, and juries than a vast majority of my peers, and with our team, we do it differently, and we do it better.